avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### January 15th, 2021:

+Today I fixed an issue with the EEG x-axis starting at the wrong location when first entering the EEG stream page.
+Additionally, the y-axis range now automatically adjusts to match the range of each EEG channel individually (using the handy figure.y_range.only_visible attribute).
+To do this, however, I had to remove the panning/zooming tools as they disabled the auto-scaling.

+I also fixed an issue with the color mapping of the head plots.
+It turns out that adding a non-default tick formatter to the colorbar breaks the setter function for the low and high color mapper values (I used a custom formatter to increase clarity of the tick marks).
+According to the bokeh documentation, this is intended behavior for some reason.
+To work around this, a new ColorMapper object needs to replace the old one each time, which is a little annoying.

+I also experimented with bringing back the spectrogram, this time utilizing the new radio buttons I added yesterday to select an individual channel.
+However this means that the full spectrogram data for each channel needs to be sent to the browser, and each image rendered individually.
+This significantly decreased performance so I decided to leave it out.
+Incidentally, I did figure out why occasional blank spectrogram slices were appearing - it's because I'm using my DataBuffer class, which only stores one time instance.
+When switching to the RingBuffer, the blank lines were gone but my RingBuffer class is not designed to handle 2D arrays.
+So, if I were to implement the spectrogram figures in the future (which I doubt), I would need to subclass the RungBuffer class and reconfigure how data is written into it's internal buffer.

+Tomorrow I will look into using msgpack to send data to the browser to decrease the payload size.
+This will require the use of an adapter function for the AjaxDataSource to understand it, and I'm not sure how much of a performance decrease that will entail.
+I expect that it will be a net overall positive.

+I also have recurring unsolved issue where the server and pi processes fail to terminate when issuing a keyboard interrupt.
+I am unsure of the cause and would like to do some digging.

 ##### January 14th, 2021:

 I have solved the issue discussed yesterday.
 The simplest solution I found was to instruct the server to reject any data requests received before it has finished sending the previous one.
 This prevents any data being sent out of order.